FAQGURU/FAQGURU/topics/en/c.md

 * https://www.tutorialspoint.com/csharp/csharp_interview_questions.htm

 [[↑] Back to top](#C%23)
 ### What are the differences between a multidimensional array and an array of arrays in C#?
-(Expert)

 * Array of arrays (jagged arrays) are faster than multi-dimensional arrays and can be used more effectively.
 * Multidimensional arrays have nicer syntax.